 After a suitable sampling of lenders have provided detailed mortgage loan quotes, consumers can compare costs and terms and negotiate the best deal.
 The mortgage worksheet can be helpful in this part of the process as well.

-By being transparent about the fact that they’re shopping around for the best quote, can incite lenders and brokers to compete with one another in offering the most favorable option.
+Being transparent about the fact that you’re shopping around for the best quote can incite lenders and brokers to compete with one another in offering the most favorable option.

 Checking With Trusted Sources Before Signing

-Once comparisons and negotiations whittle the list of quotes to a few, consumers might wish to consult with reliable sources like family members, housing counselors, or real estate attorneys to weigh in on the impending agreement.
+Once comparisons and negotiations whittle the list of quotes to a few, consumers might wish to consult with reliable sources such as a family member who has experience shopping for a mortgage, a housing counselor, or a real estate attorney to weigh in on the impending agreement.
+Review the loan documents with a trusted, well-informed source before signing anything.

 Since getting a mortgage loan is often considered one of the most expensive commitments many consumers will make in their lifetime, there’s no harm in asking for a little help when making the decision.